SMiRL: Surprise Minimizing Reinforcement Learning in Unstable Environments: Surprise Minimizing Agents

-To instantiate \methodName, we design a reinforcement learning agent with a reward proportional to how familiar its current state is, based on the history of states it has experienced during its ``life,'' which corresponds to a single episode.
-Formally, we assume a fully-observed controlled Markov process (CMP), though extensions to partially observed settings can also be developed.
-We use $\bs_t$ to denote the state at time $t$, and $a_t$ to denote the agent's action, $\rho(s_0)$ to denote the initial state distribution, and $T(\bs_{t+1}|\bs_t, a_t)$ to denote the transition dynamics.
-The agent has access to a dataset $\data_t = \{ \bs_1, \dots, \bs_t \}$ of all states experienced in the episode.
-By fitting a generative model $p_{\theta_t}(\bs)$ with parameters $\theta_t$ to this dataset, the agent obtains an estimator that can be used to evaluate the negative surprise reward, given by
+\paragraph{Problem statement.} To instantiate \methodName, we design a reinforcement learning agent that receives larger rewards for experiencing more familiar states, based on the history of states it has experienced during the current episode.
+This translates to learning a policy with the lowest state entropy.
+We assume a fully-observed controlled Markov process (CMP), where we use $\bs_t$ to denote the state at time $t$, $a_t$ to denote the agent's action, $p(\bs_0)$ to denote the initial state distribution, and $T(\bs_{t+1}|\bs_t, a_t)$ to denote the transition probabilities.
+The agent learns a policy $\pi_\phi(a|\bs)$, parameterized by $\phi$.
+The goal is to minimize the entropy of its state marginal distribution under its current policy $\pi_\phi$ at each time step of the episode.
+We can estimate this entropy by fitting an estimate of the state marginal $d^{\pi_\phi}(\bs_t)$ at each time step $t$, given by $p_{\theta_{t-1}}(\bs_t)$, using the states seen so far during the episode, $\tau_t = \{ \bs_1, \dots, \bs_t \}$ that is stationary.
+The sum of the entropies of the state distributions over an episode can then be estimated as

-We denote the fitting process as $\theta_t = \upd(\data_t)$.
-The goal of a \methodName agent is to maximize the sum $\sum_t \log p_{\theta_t}(\bs_{t+1})$.
-Since the agent's actions affect the future $\data_t$ and thus the future $\theta_t$'s, the optimal policy does not simply visit states that have a high $p_{\theta_t}(\bs)$ now, but rather those states that will change $p_{\theta_t}(\bs)$ such that it provides high likelihood to the states that it sees in the future.
-In~\refFigure{fig:smirl_rollout} the start of an episode is shown for the game of \Tetris, with the evolving belief $\theta$ shown on the right.
+where the inequality becomes an equality if $p_{\theta_{t-1}}(\bs_t)$ accurately models $d^{\pi_\phi}(\bs_t)$.
+Minimizing the right-hand side of this equation corresponds to maximizing an RL objective with rewards:

+However, an optimal policy for solving this problem must take changes in the distribution $p_{\theta_{t-1}}(\bs_t)$ into account when selecting actions, since this distribution changes at each step.
+To ensure that the underlying RL optimization corresponds to a stationary and Markovian problem, we construct an \emph{augmented} MDP to instantiate \methodName in practice, which we describe in the following section.

-\subsection{Training \methodName Agents}
+\paragraph{Training \methodName agents.}

-We now present a practical reinforcement learning algorithm for surprise minimization.
-Recall that a critical component of \methodName is reasoning about the effect of actions on \emph{future} states that will be added to $\data$, and their effect on \emph{future} density estimates -- e.g., to understand that visiting a state that is currently unfamiliar and staying there will make that state familiar, and therefore lead to higher rewards in the future.
-This means that the agent must reason not only about the unknown MDP dynamics but also the dynamics of the density model $p_\theta(\bs)$ trained on $\data$.
-In the algorithm, this is accomplished via an episodic training procedure, where the agent trains over many episodes and $\data$ is reset at the beginning of each episode to simulate a new lifetime.

-Through this procedure, \methodName learns the parameters $\phi$ of the agent's policy $\pi_\phi$ for a fixed horizon.
-Since the reward $r_t$ is a function of $\data_t$, the policy must be conditioned on the sufficient statistic of $\data_t$ in order to produce a Markovian learning problem.